Electric commercial deep fryers offer efficient heating and fast recovery between frying cycles. Choose from countertop or floor fryers.

 Restaurant fryers are also available in either counter-top or floor models.
 If you operate a smaller kitchen space and have low- to medium-volume demands, then a compact counter-top unit is the perfect solution for you.
 Owners of larger restaurants and hotels that need to meet high-volume demands will benefit from a floor unit.
 You can also find split pot fryers and models with built-in filtration units in both gas and electric models.

 We carry specialty fryers for cooking specific foods or meeting certain installation requirements, as well.
 If you’re frying up signature concession foods, then a funnel cake or donut fryer may be the most efficient option.
+If your establishment serves classic comfort food, find the perfect chicken fryer for your needs.
 For kitchens that don’t have enough space for a hood system, then a ventless fryer is a safe choice.
 Finally, you’ll find drop-in fryers that can be installed directly into your counter-tops.